Fish Cheeks

-"Fish Cheeks" is a 1987 one-page narrative essay by Chinese-American author Amy Tan and her first published essay.
+"Fish Cheeks" is a 1987 one-page memoir (short story) by Chinese-American author Amy Tan and her first published essay.
 The work was first published in Seventeen and covers a Christmas Eve dinner when Tan was 14 years old.
 It was subsequently published as a part of The Opposite of Fate: A Book of Musings.

 The work has been used in Common Core classes and features themes of acceptance of differences, growing up, family, heritage, and cultural differences.
 It typically is used for seventh grade and eighth-grade classes.
 The work has been compared to a similar work by American chef and author Gabrielle Hamilton, "Killing Dinner".